SSWConsulting/SSW.Rules.Content/rules/zooming-in-and-out/rule.md

 Unfortunately, it's out of stock everywhere and won't be back in stock for 2 months.

-Should I wait 2 months for the pinball machine we wanted to restock, or should I order this other one?
+Should I order this other pinball machine instead?
 :::
 ::: good
 Figure: Good example - The concept was explained, then the challenge, then the core question